Are you looking for some solid pairs of socks to wear with your boots? Read on to see our top recommendations.

 Here are our favorites…

-A polyester and spandex blend gives these crew-height work socks from Carhartt an excellent blend of comfort and quick drying.
+A blend of five different materials gives these crew-height work socks from Carhartt an excellent mix of comfort and quick drying.

-While synthetic materials tend to wear out faster than wool, they’re also available at a much lower price.
-You won’t feel bad about losing an occasional pair of these socks, as they come in six packs that cost about the same as a single pair of merino wool hiking socks.
+While synthetic materials tend to wear out faster than wool, these socks are available at a much lower price than socks that contain more wool.
+That means you won’t feel bad about losing an occasional sock or two.

 Body-mapped mesh zones and a light cushion combine with double-reinforced stitching to round out these awesome hiking boot socks.
 Plus, every piece of gear from SmartWool — including their socks — comes with a 2-year, 100% satisfaction guarantee.